We have more dashboards under the Themes menu.

 Wolverhampton has a diverse demographic and is now one of the most densely populated local authority areas in England with a population of close to 258,000 people.
 For more about population projections, household composition and the religious break down of the city click here.

 Wolverhampton is a city with a rich educational history, with compulsory schooling starting in 1870.
-80% of Wolverhampton’s schools were rated good or outstanding by OFSTED in 2017.
 Wolverhampton also has a leading University offering over 500 courses delivered across 18 schools and institutions.
-To find out more about OFSTED ratings, pupil numbers and skill levels click here.
+To find out more about educational attainment at a range of levels click here.

 WVInsight contains all of Wolverhampton’s vital statistics; it is the one-stop-shop for data, statistics and reports all about Wolverhampton.
 Through data, reports and analysis, WVInsight provides a comprehensive picture of the city and is a great source for useful facts and figures that will help you write reports and presentations, inform strategic and business planning, prepare funding applications or support academic research.